jondwaite/jondwaite.github.io/content/post/2019-04-22-vcloud-availability-3-0-introduction.md

   <figure class="aligncenter is-resized"><img loading="lazy" decoding="async" src="https://kiwicloud.ninja/wp-content/uploads/2019/04/vcav-policies.png" alt="" class="wp-image-1019" width="435" height="386" srcset="https://kiwicloud.ninja/wp-content/uploads/2019/04/vcav-policies.png 580w, https://kiwicloud.ninja/wp-content/uploads/2019/04/vcav-policies-300x266.png 300w, https://kiwicloud.ninja/wp-content/uploads/2019/04/vcav-policies-150x133.png 150w, https://kiwicloud.ninja/wp-content/uploads/2019/04/vcav-policies-169x150.png 169w" sizes="(max-width: 435px) 100vw, 435px" /><figcaption>vCloud Availability Policy Definition</figcaption></figure>
 </div>

-Since the release of vCAv 3.0 I&#8217;ve been deploying and testing the solution components, this is the first part in a series of posts is designed to emulate a complete &#8216;real-world&#8217; deployment consisting of 2 distinct cloud provider sites and a &#8216;customer&#8217; on-premises infrastructure so I can detail all of the deployment, configuration and end-user usage scenarios across these.
+Since the release of vCAv 3.0 I've been deploying and testing the solution components, this is the first part in a series of posts is designed to emulate a complete 'real-world' deployment consisting of 2 distinct cloud provider sites and a 'customer' on-premises infrastructure so I can detail all of the deployment, configuration and end-user usage scenarios across these.

-To configure a production-realistic environment, I have deployed separate vCAv appliances for the &#8216;cloud&#8217;, &#8216;replicator&#8217; and &#8216;tunnel&#8217; functions, a typical service provider network diagram with the ports used by vCAv for communication is shown in the diagram below.
-Note that in an actual production implementation the &#8216;tunnel&#8217; appliance would generally be deployed into a DMZ network with the &#8216;cloud&#8217; (Replication Manager and vApp Replication Manager) and &#8216;replicator&#8217; appliances deployed into the Service Provider management network.
+To configure a production-realistic environment, I have deployed separate vCAv appliances for the 'cloud', 'replicator' and 'tunnel' functions, a typical service provider network diagram with the ports used by vCAv for communication is shown in the diagram below.
+Note that in an actual production implementation the 'tunnel' appliance would generally be deployed into a DMZ network with the 'cloud' (Replication Manager and vApp Replication Manager) and 'replicator' appliances deployed into the Service Provider management network.

 <div class="wp-block-image">
   <figure class="aligncenter"><img decoding="async" src="https://kiwicloud.ninja/wp-content/uploads/2019/04/vCA-High-Level-Architecture-2-2.svg" alt="" class="wp-image-1027" /><figcaption>vCloud Availability 3.0 Network Architecture & Ports</figcaption></figure>